p0t4t0sandwich/ServerPanelManager/README.md

 ### General

+- [ ] Refactor everything -- this is a monolithic mess
 - [ ] Add a command to reload the config
 - [ ] Design an API for other plugins to use -- that way this plugin doesn't become a spaghetti mess
 - [ ] Forge support -- try and generalize the fabric command and see if I can get it to work with forge, as both use brigadier